 A customizable drum roaster that doesn’t produce much smoke at all.

 Behmor 1600 Plus Customizable Drum Coffee Roaster

 #2 Westbend Poppery Popcorn Popper 1500 Watts

 The original Westbend Poppery didn’t make great popcorn, but early coffee pioneers figured out it was an excellent tool to roast coffee.
 For beginners, I still recommend the Poppery.
 It is not an indoor roaster.
 The prices may seem high on eBay, but the money you will save by roasting your own coffee will more than pay for the popper.
 You can roast in the Poppery 2, which holds less coffee and has less power, but it is not nearly as good as the original 1500 Watt version.

 The final section is for our supporting tools.

 #1 Hario Coffee Drip Scale/Timer

 Many of the tutorials on INeedCoffee use grams.
-We like to use grams, because measuring by volume is less precise in coffee, because as coffee beans roast they expand and lose weight.
-Hario makes a popular scale, however most decent gram kitchen scales will work fine.
+We like to use grams because measuring by volume is less precise with coffee because as coffee beans roast they expand and lose weight.
+Hario makes a popular scale, however, most decent gram kitchen scales will work fine.